meeheer123/financeTracker/additions.md

-- the user if he is logged in should not be able to go to the login page manually

 - add fields in dashboard (add expense, add income, etc)

 - before deleting and logging out ask the user if he is sure